arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/wml-byom-onboarding.md

 ---
-name: WML BYOM service onboarding request
+name: Watsonx.ai BYOM service onboarding request
 about: This template should be used to request to onboard with `watsonx.ai` BYOM
 title: 'watsonx.ai onboarding request for ...'
 labels: WML-BYOM,watsonx,watsonx-inference-proxy,watsonx-fm-dev,devOps,watsonx-byom,watsonx-byom-request
-assignees: otucker julianpayne
+assignees: otucker,julianpayne,Demi-Ajayi,aronovic,tamdavid

 ---